emacs-twist/internal/README.md

 nix run github:emacs-twist/internal#default-checks
 ```

-Furthermore, this repository provides a reusable [GitHub Actions
+Furthermore, this repository provides a [reusable GitHub Actions
 workflow](https://docs.github.com/en/actions/sharing-automations/reusing-workflows)
 that perform checks.

-This is intended for maintaining the code quality while minimizing the number of
+This is intended for maintaining the code quality, while minimizing the number
-flake inputs to each repository in the org.
+of flake inputs to each repository in the org.